ZXShady/enchantum/docs/limitations.md

 ## Forward Declared Enums

-This library cannot reflect on forward declared enums you will get a cryptic error usually telling you that you are not initializing a variable in a constexpr context.
+This library cannot reflect on forward declared enums you will get a `static_assert` error.

 The reason is to avoid [ODR](https://cppreference.com/w/cpp/language/definition.html) issues, where you reflect on a forward declared enum in one translation unit then reflect the full definition in another unit you will face [ODR](https://cppreference.com/w/cpp/language/definition.html) issues.